-The 3-hourly simulated atmospheric and snow data were aggregated (averaged or summed, depending on the variable) to daily values over the 30-year simulation period for spatial and trend analyses.
-In addition, for each year, averages (of variables like air temperature), sums (of variables like solid precipitation), snow-onset and snow-free dates, maximum snowwater-equivalent depth during the snow year, and other secondary variables were calculated.
-In these calculations a 'snow' year was assumed to be 1 August through 31 July.
-Because of the focus here on land-based seasonal snow evolution, any grid cells containing glaciers, ice sheets, and oceans were removed from the calculations and analyses.
+The 3-hourly MicroMet- and SnowModel-simulated atmospheric and snow data were aggregated (averaged or summed, depending on the variable) to daily values over the 30-yr simulation period for spatial and trend analyses.
+In addition, for each year, averages (of variables like air temperature), sums (of variables like solid precipitation), snow-onset and snow-free dates, maximum SWE depth during the snow year, and other secondary variables were calculated.
+In these calculations a "snow" year was assumed to be 1 August-31 July, to allow deep, maritime snow to melt, and to simulate early-season Arctic snow precipitation and accumulation events.
+Because of the focus here on land-based seasonal snow evolution, any grid cells containing glaciers, ice sheets, and oceans were omitted from calculations and analyses.